OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-development-errors.md

 ## Add-in doesn't load in task pane or other issues with the add-in manifest

-See [Validate an Office Add-in's manifest](troubleshoot-manifest.md) and [Debug your add-in with runtime logging](runtime-logging.md) to debug add-in manifest issues.
+See [Validate an Office Add-in's manifest](troubleshoot-manifest.md) and [Debug your add-in with Configure your Office Add-in to use a shared runtime logging](Configure your Office Add-in to use a shared runtime-logging.md) to debug add-in manifest issues.

 ## Changes to add-in commands including ribbon buttons and menu items do not take effect